plutov/pliutau.com/content/my-first-experience-with-ocaml.md

 I started with the [official documentation](https://ocaml.org/docs), which was enough to get an overview of the language and its type model, install the development tools and compile a small "hello world" application.
 However as I dove deeper I discovered other resources as well, such as [Real World OCaml](https://dev.realworldocaml.org/), [OCamlverse](https://ocamlverse.net/), [OCaml Operators](https://www.craigfe.io/operator-lookup/) where I could find the information I couldn't find on the official page.

-It all gave me a feeling that there is a need for more better structured resources (especially for newcomers), which should probably live on the official website.
+It all gave me a feeling that there is a need for better-structured resources (especially for newcomers), which should probably live on the official website.
 Ideally with some interactive step-by-step language tour.

 ### Program

-My idea was to build a daemon that receives a Yaml configuration with the list of websites and monitors them concurrently, the results are stored in SQLite database afterwards.
+My idea was to build a daemon that receives a Yaml configuration with the list of websites and monitors them concurrently, the results are stored in SQLite database afterward.

 ```yaml
 websites: